··6 min read

 The first question is: Does this tool get to know me, or does it treat me like everyone else?

-Criterion 1: Personalization depth
+Criterion 1: Personalisation depth

 What to look for: